Learn · Read

 How?
 Because the volatility reduction from eliminating currency risk outweighs the volatility increase from sector concentration.
 When you measure a Canadian investor's portfolio in CAD (which is the only way that matters), the currency-hedged-by-default domestic allocation provides a smoother ride than a fully global allocation would.

-Vanguard's research quantified this: for Canadian investors, a 30% home bias produced lower portfolio volatility than both a pure global market-cap allocation (3% Canada) and a much higher home bias (50%+ Canada).
-The 20-40% range was the sweet spot — enough domestic allocation to capture the currency and tax benefits, but not so much that you lose the diversification value of global markets.
+Vanguard's research quantified this: for Canadian investors, a 30% home bias produced lower portfolio volatility than both a pure global market-cap allocation (3% Canada) and a much heavier home bias (50%+ Canada).
+Too little Canada leaves currency risk on the table; too much trades away the global diversification you came for.

 The home bias isn't universally loved.
 Here are the legitimate pushbacks: